merlin.algorithms.layer module

 modes: Optional list of circuit modes to target.
 Defaults to all modes. name: Prefix used for generated input parameters.
 Defaults to "px". scale: Global scaling factor applied before angle mapping. subset_combinations: When True, generate higher-order feature

-combinations (up to max_order) similar to the legacy FeatureEncoder.
+combinations (up to max_order) matching the historical subset encoding utility.

 max_order: Optional cap on the size of feature combinations when